 Meet the three U.S. woodpeckers noted for storing food and protecting their stash

-RED-HEADED WOODPECKERS (Melanerpes erythrocephalus) don’t usually visit feeders in summer, but, in winter, they’ll sometimes visit for nuts, fruit, especially suet — there you can get a good look at them.
+RED-HEADED WOODPECKERS (Melanerpes erythrocephalus) don’t usually visit feeders in summer, but, in winter, they’ll sometimes visit for nuts, fruit, especially suet — where you can get a good look at them.
 Their food is mainly acorns and beechnuts, but they’re also proficient at catching insects in the air.

 Like other woodpeckers, they also hammer into wood to find insects, as well as foraging for them on the ground.
 They store and protect leftover food in tree crevices and are the only woodpeckers who cover it up (usually with bits of wood).
 Some insects, especially grasshoppers, are stored alive in crevices so tight they can’t escape.

 Males and females are indistinguishable from each other in the field.
 They fiercely defend their territory and use bobbing or bowing displays to express aggression.
 They may also remove or puncture eggs of other bird species and destroy nests.

 They’re birds of pine and other open forests, tree rows, standing timber swamps and other wetlands in the eastern 2/3 of the U.S. and southern Canada.
 Those living in the more northern and western parts of their range migrate short distances south in winter.
 Fossils found in Florida, Virginia and Illinois date these birds back 2 million years, to the Pleistocene age.
 Their population has declined dramatically in the past 50 years due to habitat loss and changes to their food supply.